nicky-nym/nicky-nym.github.io/index.md

 Perhaps existing cities will absorb nearly all of the 2.5 billion additional people who will live in cities by 2050, but in doing so some of their suburbs will essentially develop into big satellite cities of their own right, so the Kinematic city ideas are relevant for how new developments in those satellite cities are designed.

-If 4% of the people did move to entirely new cities, that would be 100 million people in new cities.
+If 4% of the people did move to entirely new urban developments, that would be 100 million people in new urban developments.
 A single new kinematic city could "just" be 10 million people.
 ```

-#### "new city" greenfield cities
+#### "new city" greenfield developments

 Building on a new empty, greenfield site is a lot less expensive than building in an existing city.
-New cities provide more space at lower cost per capita.
-New cities create value, and demand.<sup>[citation needed]</sup>
+New developments could provide more space at lower cost per capita.

 > "We are at the beginning of the next wave of urbanization — a period of
 > rapid growth in both area and population...
 The next wave of urbanization